Jeff Paul / Product Designer & Researcher

 Currently, the process is tedious.
 Users must go step-by-step, field-by-field, scanning for the previously mapped values.
 What’s worse, each value then needs to be updated one at a time.

-We wondered how we might reduce friction in the field mapping process.
-How might we craft an intuitive way for users to quickly access these values?
+I wondered how I might reduce friction in the field mapping process.
+How might I craft an intuitive way for users to quickly access these values?
 How might users navigate searching these values across an array of steps in a Zap?
 How might they replace (or even bulk replace) these values if needed?
-How might we better highlight broken integrations that need to be replaced?
+How might I better highlight broken integrations that need to be replaced?

 Approach